axisofstevil/axisofstevil.com/_posts/2005-11-09-steve-willmont.md

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/stevewillmont1.jpg "Stevewillmont1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/stevewillmontmural.png "Stevewillmontbar"

-In an ongoing effort to promote sweet revenge for the senseless murder of your best friend, The Axis of Stevil shines a light on:
+In an ongoing effort to promote sweet revenge for the senseless murder of your best friend, The Axis of Stevil shines a light on **Steve Willmont**!

-## STEVE WILLMONT ##

 ![Stevewillmont1][id_1]